You’ve got questions. We’ve got answers.

 Q: I received an offer in the mail.
 How did you get my information?

 A: Your name, address, and property details are public record.
 LandPocket retrieves the information from the county assessor’s office directly or from third-party data aggregators (who also get it from the county assessor’s office).

 Q: Have people really accepted your offers and sold you their land?

 A: You bet — see our testimonial page.
 Some people are just ready to sell their land immediately for a variety of reasons.
-We offer them a quick closing and cash.
+We offer them the convenience of a quick, hassle-free closing and cash.

 Q: What do you do with the land you buy?

 A: We eventually sell it.
 In virtually any real estate market, vacant land takes considerably longer to sell than houses.
 In return for us purchasing your land quickly for cash, the price we offer you allows us to mark it up for resale.
 Instead of you waiting a long time for a buyer, we do.

 Q: How do you determine how much to offer for a parcel of land?